neet

 Fundamentals of thermodynamics: System and surroundings, extensive and intensive properties, state functions, types of processes.

-First law of thermodynamics - internal energy and enthalpy, heat capacity and specific heat, measurement of U and H, Hess's law of constant heat summation, enthalpy of : bond dissociation, combustion, formation, atomization, sublimation, phase transition, ionization, solution and dilution.
+The first law of thermodynamics - Concept of work, heat internal energy and enthalpy, heat capacity, molar heat capacity; Hess's law of constant heat summation; Enthalpy of bond dissociation, combustion, formation, atomization, sublimation, phase transition, hydration, ionization & solution.

 UNIT VI: